Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Related Work

+We also like to mention the work by \citet{enea:sas13}, where the authors consider overlaid data structures.
+Their technique is based on a fragment of separation logic that differentiates per object and per field separation.
+Note that the separation logic fragment we base our work on uses per field separation, while per-object separation is only enforced implicitly.

-Recent work about the \emph{Incorrectness (Separation) Logic} (ISL) \citep{isl,cisl,ISLX} has introduced a different approach to program analysis.
-This line of work does not focus on computing over-approximating function contracts that verify the absence of memory bugs but rather tries to find such bugs in an under-approximative way.
-Therefore, analyses based on ISL use a different notion of soundness for analysis results and do not require explicit techniques for guaranteeing it.
+\paragraph{Other Related Analyses.} Recent work about \emph{Incorrectness (Separation) Logic} (ISL) \citep{isl,cisl,ISLX} has introduced a different approach to program analysis.
+This line of work does not focus on verifying the absence of memory bugs in an over-approximating way but instead tries to find bugs in an under-approximative way.
 Although the bug-finding ability of incorrectness logics makes them very useful in practice, over-approximating analyses are still relevant for certification and low-level systems software.

-Lastly, the emergence of incorrectness logic has also motivated the development of combined logic systems that inherit the benefits of both over- and under-approximating logics.
-Recent (unpublished) work in this direction includes \textit{Exact Separation Logic} \citep{exactsl} as well as \textit{Outcome (Separation) Logic} \citep{outcome,outcomesl}.
-As these projects investigate novel ideas, it is not yet possible to compare them in full depth to our work.
-However, we want to note that the \emph{tri-abduction technique} introduced by \citet{outcomesl} can be seen as an alternative, more general, but also more expensive solution to the problem we solve with shared learning and worlds.